 For each precipitation case, cumulative precipitation amounts were converted into percentages of the total precipitation amount at one hour time increments.
 All cases for a specific duration were then combined and probabilities of occurrence of precipitation totals were computed at each hour.
 The temporal distribution curves for nine deciles (10% to 90%) were smoothed using a linear programming method (Bonta and Rao, 1988) and plotted in the same graph.
-Figure A.5.1 shows, as an example, temporal distribution curves computed from all cases for the four selected durations for the Interior region (region 1); time steps were converted into percentages of durations for easier comparison.
+Figure A.5.1 shows, as an example, temporal distribution curves computed from all cases for the four selected durations for the Mississippi Valley region (region 4); time steps were converted into percentages of durations for easier comparison.

 The cases were further divided into four categories by the quartile in which the greatest percentage of the total precipitation occurred.
 Table A.5.1 shows the numbers and proportion of precipitation cases used to derive the temporal distributions in each quartile.
 Unlike the cases of 12-, 24-, and 96-hour durations in which the number of data points can be equally divided by four, the cases of 6-hour duration contain only six data points and they cannot be evenly distributed into four quartiles.
-Therefore, in this analysis, for the 6-hour duration, the first quartile contains precipitation cases where the most precipitation occurred in the first hour, the second quartile contains precipitation cases where the most precipitation occurred in the fourth hour, and the fourth quartile contains precipitation cases where the most precipitation occurred in the fifth and sixth hours.
+Therefore, in this analysis, for the 6-hour duration, the first quartile contains precipitation cases where the most precipitation occurred in the first hour, the second quartile contains precipitation cases where the most precipitation occurred in the second and third hours, the third quartile contains precipitation cases where the most precipitation occurred in the fourth hour, and the fourth quartile contains precipitation cases where the most precipitation occurred in the fifth and sixth hours.
 This uneven distribution affects the number of cases contained in each quartile for the 6-hour duration.
-Figures A.5.2 through A.5.5 show the Interior region's temporal distribution curves for the four quartile cases for 6-hour, 12-hour, 24-hour and 96-hour durations, respectively.
+Figures A.5.2 through A.5.5 show the Mississippi Valley region's temporal distribution curves for the four quartile cases for 6-hour, 12-hour, 24-hour and 96-hour durations, respectively.

 Table A.5.1.
-Total number of precipitation cases and number (and percent) of cases in each quartile for selected durations for each climate region: Interior region (1) and Coastal region (2).
+Total number of precipitation cases and number (and percent) of cases in each quartile for selected durations for each climate region: North Plains (1), Western Colorado (2), South Plains (3), and Mississippi Valley (4).
+Region 4 in this volume includes stations from region 1 of Volume 9.